Sudhagar-Lakshmanan/OmniMart_BI_Project/05_PowerBI_Dashboard/README.md

 ## i_PBIX_File
-This folder contains the **core Power BI dashboard file**, which is fully interactive and includes all report pages, drillthroughs, and tooltips.
+This folder contains the **core Power BI dashboard file**, which is fully interactive and includes all report pages, drillthroughs, and custom tooltips pages.

 | File | Description |
 |------|-------------|